-Congratulations on getting a job as an HR head!
-But what all should be included in a great 30 60 90 day plan for an HR head?
+Congratulations on starting a new role of HR leader, HR Head or an HR Business Partner recently!
+But what all should you do right now to guarantee success?
+Here’s our expert curated 30 60 90 day plan for HR success.
 What’s your plan?
 This is probably the first question you will get asked.
 I have written a detailed blog answering all your questions on this topic.

 Starting a new job is never easy, especially when you’re the only HR employee at a start-up.
 All eyes will be on you.
 People will notice the smallest of things you do.